 - How Do I Install the Newest Version of ADI?

-It makes it easy to keep your KnowBe4 user list up-to-date.
-If your users' information changes, new employees come on board or anyone leaves your organization, once the relevant changes are made in Active Directory, those changes will be carried over to your KnowBe4 console automatically at the time of the next sync.
+Using ADI makes it easy to keep your KnowBe4 user list up-to-date.
+If your users' information changes, new employees come on board, or anyone leaves your organization, once the relevant changes are made in Active Directory, those changes will automatically be carried over to your KnowBe4 console during the next sync.

-You can set up campaigns that will work with your integration to automate security awareness training for new employees.
-Imagine that when a new employee comes on board in your organization, as soon as you add them to your Active Directory and the ADI sync occurs, they will A) have an account created in your KnowBe4 console, B) begin to receive phishing emails, and C) be enrolled in a new employee training campaign.
+You can set up campaigns that work with your integration to automate security awareness training for new employees.
+When ADI is set up, new users added to your Active Directory can automatically A) have an account created in your KnowBe4 console, B) begin to receive phishing emails, and C) be enrolled in a new employee training campaign.
 All in one single step of adding them to Active Directory.

 How ADI Operates

-If you're a brand new KnowBe4 customer and have not yet imported users, integrating your KnowBe4 console with Active Directory will allow you to import all the users you'd like to set up phishing and training campaigns for.
+If you're a brand new KnowBe4 customer and have not yet imported users, integrating your KnowBe4 console with Active Directory will allow you to import all the users you want to include in phishing and training campaigns all at once.

-For existing customers, it is important that the setup and configuration of your ADI are completed in such a way that current user account information is maintained and nothing unexpected occurs.
-The synchronization of data from Active Directory is considered authoritative; this means that by default, any users who are not found in your Active Directory will be archived in your KnowBe4 console.
-Also by default, any manual changes you've made to a user in the KnowBe4 console will be overwritten by the data contained in your Active Directory.
+For existing customers, it is important to configure ADI so that current user account information is maintained during syncs.
+The synchronization of data from Active Directory is considered authoritative.
+This means that by default, any users who are not found in your Active Directory will be archived in your KnowBe4 console and any manual changes you've made to a user in the KnowBe4 console will be overwritten by the data contained in your Active Directory.

-Prior to Active Directory Integration (ADI), all user accounts in the KnowBe4 Console are considered to be console-managed.
+Prior to Active Directory Integration (ADI), all user accounts in the KnowBe4 Console were considered console-managed.
 This means changes are made in the console by either editing the users directly or updating them via CSV imports.
-Once ADI has been enabled and the sync occurs, users are considered to be AD-managed, meaning changes are all done at the Active Directory level and then pushed out to the console.
+Once ADI has been enabled and the sync occurs, users are considered to be AD-managed, meaning changes are all done at the Active Directory level and then, pushed to the console.

-For existing customers with console-managed user accounts, an automatic process will match console-managed user accounts with AD user accounts in order to turn the console-managed accounts into AD-managed user accounts.
+For existing customers with console-managed user accounts, an automatic process will match console-managed user accounts with user accounts in your Active Directory, making your account AD-managed.
 This process works as follows:

-- Customer installs and configures the ADI Sync component at their site.
+- You install and configure the ADI Sync component at your site.

-- This service queries the Directory(s) for user and group information and sends the results to the KnowBe4 servers.
+- The ADI Sync service queries the Directory(s) for user and group information and sends the results to the KnowBe4 servers.

 - The KnowBe4 servers review the information sent and update the users and groups on the server according to the following logic: